 All Councillor accommodation for Council business will be booked and paid for by Council.
 Council will pay for the most economical deal available.
 Where possible, the minimum standards for Councillors' accommodation should be three or four star rating.
-Where conference organisers recommend particular accommodation, Council will take advantage of the package deal that is the most economical and convenient to the event.
+Where particular accommodation is recommended by conference organisers, Council will take advantage of the package deal that is the most economical and convenient to the event.
 Should more than one Councillor attend the same event, Council will book and pay for a separate accommodation room for each attending Councillor.